UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/installing/python_for_windows.rst.txt

 - Anaconda
 - Enthought Canopy
 - Python(x,y)
+- etc....

 But for basic use, the installer from python.org is the way to go, and that is what we will be using in this program.

 https://www.python.org/downloads/

-You want the installer for Python 3.x -- probably 64 bit, though if you have a 32 bit system, you can get that.
+You want the installer for Python 3.6 -- probably 64 bit, though if you have a 32 bit system, you can get that.
 There is essentially no difference for the purposes of this course.

 Double click and install.